M-90. Advanced Seminar in Medieval Manuscript Studies

 Primary working sessions will be hands-on analysis and discussion of fragments and codices (both complete and incomplete) in the Beinecke Rare Book and Manuscript Library—one of the foremost collections in North America.
 Students will select a Yale manuscript to research and to describe in detail for a final oral presentation in the class.

 The emphasis will be on research with medieval primary source materials and through PDFs of pertinent and specialized articles; digital images of comparative materials will be circulated to participants.
-Classes will be taught in the Beinecke Library and in the Yale Library Conservation Studio.
+Classes will be taught in the Beinecke Library, though students might also work on early materials from the Yale Law School special collections for their projects.